-- CSAT surveys can be used to measure the specific issues across different touchpoints.
+- CSAT surveys can be used to measure specific issues across different touchpoints.
 For example, CSAT surveys can be used by product teams to measure the effectiveness of a certain feature, it can be used by the support team to measure the efficiency of an issue resolution, etc.

 - CSAT is a versatile score that can indicate the short-term success of CX initiatives.
-CSAT helps organizations discover gaps in their CX initiatives and make improvements across the customer’s product/service journey.
+CSAT helps organizations discover gaps in their CX initiatives and make improvements across the customer’s a product/service journey.

 - CSAT surveys are very simple, comprehensive and easy to execute

 - Ultimately, timely CSAT surveys ensure that your organization has a process of listening to customer feedback, provides a leeway to offer incentives, and keeps them about implementing their suggestions.

 - Overall regular implementation of CSAT surveys and suggestions can help organizations come across as a conscientious brand

 Since CSAT defines the short-term happiness of a customer after interacting at a specific touchpoint, low satisfaction scores indicate signs of trouble.

 Below is the list of the industry average of CSAT scores, published by a reputed customer satisfaction index called ASCI :

 |Customer Satisfaction Index called ASCI|